Statistics at a Glance

 At a Glance

-Prevalence of this cancer: There are an estimated 33,839 people currently living with esophageal cancer in the United States.
+Prevalence of This Cancer: In 2020, there were an estimated 50,379 people living with esophageal cancer in the United States.

 How Many People Survive 5 Years Or More after Being Diagnosed with Esophageal Cancer?

-Based on data from SEER 18 2003-2009.
+Based on data from SEER 22 (Excluding IL/MA) 2013–2019.
 Gray figures represent those who have died from esophageal cancer.
 Green figures represent those who have survived 5 years or more.

 Survival by Stage